 As we all have Jamie, as we all have.

-In case these parodies have made you feel a little nostalgic, make sure you check out Hitchcock's original trailer and read more about the fascinating story behind Anthony Perkins, the man who brought Norman Bates to life on screen.
+In case these parodies have made you feel a little nostalgic, make sure you check out Hitchcock's original movie and read more about the fascinating story behind Anthony Perkins, the man who brought Norman Bates to life on screen.